 Tips for Safety and Survival in the Backcountry

 We don’t want to be a bummer or anything.
-We love getting outside and into Squamish's winter wonderland.
+We love getting outside and into Squamish's incredible nature.
 BUT sometimes we need to face some facts.
-Of these incidents over 30% of them occur in winter and they include people such as snowmobilers, backcountry skiers, winter hikers and snowshoers.
-The top three causes for search and rescue are people getting injured, lost or disoriented or exceeding their abilities.
+Of these incidents more than half of them occur in summer and the top three causes for search and rescue are people getting injured, lost or disoriented or exceeding their abilities.

-If you are planning to go into the backcountry this winter, we have some tips and planning tools from BC AdventureSmart so that you can get informed before you head out.
+If you are planning to go into the backcountry this spring and summer, we have some tips and planning tools from BC AdventureSmart so that you can get informed before you head out.

 Always remember the Three Ts: